-For out-of-hours (e.g. via the Badger service), where prescriber access to S1 is not possible, a paper prescription and administration chart can be used.
+For out- of-hours (e.g. via the Badger service), where prescriber access to S1 is not possible, a paper prescription and administration chart can be used.
 An entry onto S1 must be completed by the appropriate healthcare professional and the paper prescription/chart forwarded to a HMP prescriber as soon as possible.
 The paper prescription/chart can be used for administration until normal working hours resume.
-Within normal working hours the paper prescription/administration and a newly dated ePrescription.
+Within normal working hours the paper prescription can then be electronically prescribed, to cover the paper prescription/administration and a newly dated ePrescription.
 Any paper prescriptions must be scanned onto the S1 records.

-For Salbutamol IP inhalers administered OOH- only one inhaler will be issued to the patient at a time in exchange for a used/empty one, unless it is the first supply.
-A record must be made on the accompanying Salbutamol issue record sheet.
-The nurses must check that there is a valid risk assessment and prescription on S1 and administer the inhaler on the electronic S1 prescription chart.
+For Salbutamol IP inhalers administered OOH - only one inhaler will be issued to the patient at a time in exchange for a used/empty one unless it is the first supply.
+The nurse must administer the inhaler on the electronic S1 prescription chart either via a valid prescription chart or via the agreed Patient Group Direction route.